Peter-Schorn/SpotifyAPI/Sources/SpotifyWebAPI/README.md

 # SpotifyWebAPI

-The main module for this library.
+The main module for this package.
 See the README in the root directory of this package.